What You’ll Learn

 Conforming vs. jumbo loan limits

-Most mortgage lenders prefer to work with conforming loans because they are highly liquid, easy to package and sell to investors, and quickly free up more cash that can then be used to issue more loans.
-To reduce market volatility, lending limits are set by the federal government.
+Most mortgage lenders prefer to work with conforming loans because they are highly liquid, easy to package and sell to investors, and quickly free up more cash to issue more loans.

 As of January 2021, conforming loan amounts are capped at $548,250 for a single-unit home in most parts of the country.
 However, because the FHFA acknowledges prices can easily exceed this in higher-cost housing markets, like Hawaii, Washington D.C., San Francisco, or Los Angeles, maximum loan limits can reach as high as $822,375 in more expensive areas.
 But even in high-cost areas, it’s easy to exceed those limits, making jumbo loans a useful tool.